Skip to content

 docker compose run --rm podkit init # Generate config

-# Edit config/config.toml
+# Edit config/config.toml, then sync

 Volume Mounts